Skip to content. | Skip to navigation

 Duration of OPT

 The starting date for the OPT Employment Authorization Document (EAD) will be the date requested by the student or the date OPT is approved at the USCIS Service Center, whichever is later.
-But, there is an exception: the authorization period for the 17-month OPT extension begins the day after the expiration of the initial post-completion OPT employment authorization, and ends 17 months later, regardless of the date the extension is approved.
+There is an exception: the authorization period for the 24-month STEM extension.
+This is an extension based on OPT begins the day after the expiration of the initial post-completion OPT employment authorization, and ends 24 months later, regardless of the date the extension is approved.

 Procedure for Optional Practical Training (OPT)

-To get either pre or post-graduate practical training, you file an application for employment authorization with the UCSIS using form I-765.
+To get either pre or post-graduate Optional Practical Training, you file an application for employment authorization with the UCSIS using the form I-765.
 You may not begin employment until the USCIS approves your application, beginning employment on the day indicated on your Employment Authorization Document.
-You may apply 90 days before you qualify.
-That is 90 days before the end of your first academic year for pre-completion OPT or 90 days before your completion date or 60 days after completion for post-graduation or OPT.
-With your USCIS form I-765, you must submit the I-20 employment page signed by your International Student Advisor.
+You may apply 90 days before your last final examination date. (that is 90 days before the end of your first academic year for pre-completion OPT, 90 days before your completion date or 60 days after completion for post-graduation or OPT).
+With your USCIS form I-765, you must submit a copy of the I-20 endorsed for employment on page 3 of your I-20 and initialed by your International Student Advisor.

-1. Your valid Passport with the biographical information, passport expiration date attached Form I-94 (photocopy)
+1. Your valid Passport with the biographical information, passport expiration date attached Form I-94 (photocopy ofthe front and back of the form)

 2. All your I-20s (photocopy)